squeakyspacebar/kinesis-doc/content/01-basics.md

 #### Core

-- `Muscle Tendon Unit`: This component holds the muscle model implementation and is what makes an object a muscle.
+- **Muscle Tendon Unit**: This component is the core of the muscle model implementation and is how you give an object muscle behavior.

 #### Non-Core

-- `Joint Muscle Segments`: This component is meant to be attached to any object with a [**Joint** component](https://docs.unity3d.com/Manual/Joints.html) [spanned by a muscle](#overview-of-the-multi-segment-hill-type-muscle-model-in-Kinesis).
-It scans and caches a list of the spanning muscle segments for quick lookup.
-Requires a **Joint** component to exist on the object beforehand.
+- **Joint Data**: Acts as a data container for conveniently referencing data related to muscle manipulation.
+As part of that responsibility, it scans and caches a list of joint-spanning muscle segments for quick lookup.
+Requires a [**Joint**](https://docs.unity3d.com/Manual/Joints.html) component on any GameObject it is attached to.
-- `Muscle Group`: This is a minimal component meant as a convenient way to mark container objects for organizing/bundling muscles.
+- **Muscle Group**: This is a (currently) minimal component meant as a convenient way to mark a GameObject as a container for organizing/grouping muscles.
-- `Muscle Render Gizmo`: This component visualizes muscle-related data—such as muscle node positions, muscle segment lines, lever arms, and joint torques—in the Scene view, with several options to toggle information and choose which colors are used.
+- **Muscle Render Gizmo**: This component visualizes muscle-related data in the Scene view such as muscle node positions, muscle segment lines, lever arms, and joint torques, with several options to customize the display of information.
+The component also registers a callbackin the Scene view—triggered by hierarchy changes—that scans all muscle objects to keep an updated list.
-  The component registers a callback triggered by hierarchy changes that scans all muscle objects to keep an updated list.
-It also implements a singleton pattern, so you're only allowed to have one instance in your project; attempting to attach another instance will fail.
+- **Muscle Rig**: Meant to be attached to a skeleton's root GameObject.
+It scans child GameObjects and attaches a **Joint Data** component if a corresponding **Joint** component is detected.
+The component performs the inverse when removed and removes any **Joint Data** components attached to child GameObjects.
-- `Muscle Stimulator`: This component is meant to facilitate muscle testing from the Unity interface.
-You can use it to manually feed excitation and directly run physics simulation on a specific muscle.
-Requires a **Muscle Tendon Unit** component to exist on the object beforehand.
+- **Muscle Stimulator**: This component provides the ability to interact directly with muscles from the Unity interface, and can be used to manually set excitation and run physics simulation for specific muscles.
+Requires a **Muscle Tendon Unit** component on any GameObject it is attached to.

 ### Exceptions

-- `MuscleComponentLengthException`: Thrown when a muscle element's length value exceeds the total muscle length.
+- **MuscleComponentLengthException**: Thrown when a muscle element's length value exceeds the total muscle length.
 This can happen when the physics are moving too quickly and the muscle gets into a bad state, but should not occur often under normal operation.
-- `MuscleNodeMissingBoneException`: Thrown when attempting to access a muscle node's bone object when it has not been set (i.e. is `null`).
+- **MuscleNodeMissingBoneException**: Thrown when attempting to reference the bone object of a muscle node when it has not been set (i.e. is `null`).